gobbedy/slurm_simulation_toolkit/README.md

 This toolkit provides an automated workflow for launching batches of jobs (```mini_regression.sh```, ```simulation.sh```, ```slurm.sh```, ```simulation.sbatch```), monitoring these regressions (```regression_status.sh```), and post-process regressions (```process_results.sh```).

 The toolkit is designed to work 'as is' without modification by the user.
-That said, is designed in a modular way, such that cluster-specific configurations can be overridden (by supplying your own ```SLURM_SIMULATION_TOOLKIT_CLUSTER_CONFIG_RC```) if the user wishes to add support for a new/unsupported cluster.
+That said, it is designed in a modular way, such that cluster-specific configurations can be overridden (by supplying your own ```SLURM_SIMULATION_TOOLKIT_CLUSTER_CONFIG_RC```) if the user wishes to add support for a new/unsupported cluster.

 ## Currently supported clusters
 * Graham